yinong0313/NYC_Graph_network/README.md

 More detail of how the code work can be found in `project_details.pdf`

 ## Step 1: Get a list of all the photo pages to be analyzed.
-Then parse all of the captions on all page.
+Then parse all of the captions on all page
 - Run `caption_scraper_and_parser.py`

-## Step 2: Assemble the graph.
+## Step 2: Assemble the graph
 - Run `event_freq.py`
 - Run `NYC_graph.py`
 - Run `graph_analysis.py`